commaai/msgq/README.md

 ### Maintaining backwards-compatibility and custom forks

-When making changes to the messaging spec it is critical to maintain backwards-compatability, such that old logs can be parsed with a new version of cereal.
+When making changes to the messaging spec you want to maintain backwards-compatability, such that old logs can be parsed with a new version of cereal.
 Adding structs and adding members to structs is generally safe, most other things are not.
 Read more details [here](https://capnproto.org/language.html).

-It might be desirable for a fork of [openpilot](https://github.com/commaai/openpilot) to add things to the messaging spec, however this could conflict with future changes made in mainline cereal/openpilot.
-Rebasing to mainline openpilot then means breaking backwards compatibility with all old logs of your fork.
-For this reason we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/openpilot.
-If you only modify those, you can ensure your fork will remain backwards compatible with all versions of mainline cereal/openpilot and your fork.
+Forks of [openpilot](https://github.com/commaai/openpilot) might want to add things to the messaging spec, however this could conflict with future changes made in mainline cereal/openpilot.
+Rebasing to mainline openpilot then means breaking backwards-compatibility with all old logs of your fork.
+So we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/openpilot.
+If you only modify those, you can ensure your fork will remain backwards-compatible with all versions of mainline cereal/openpilot and your fork.

 **TLDR: if you only touch custom.capnp, you'll be good.**